Blacklight: Retribution: Development

 On 14 January 2011, Zombie Studios revealed that it would be developing Blacklight: Retribution with a free-to-play business model.
 At the 2011 Electronic Entertainment Expo (E3), the company announced that Perfect World would publish Blacklight: Retribution.
 The game went to open beta on February 27, 2012 and went live on April 3, 2012.
-It was released on Steam on July 2, 2012.
+It was released on Steam on July 3, 2012.

-On December 2012, Zombie Studios announced that Blacklight: Retribution would be released for the PlayStation 4, aiming for a Q4 2013 release.
+In December 2012, Zombie Studios announced that Blacklight: Retribution would be released for the PlayStation 4, aiming for a Q4 2013 release.
 It was later confirmed that the game will be part of the PlayStation 4's launch lineup and it was released in North America on November 15, 2013.

 In January 2015, following the closure of Zombie Studios, the Blacklight team split and founded Hardsuit Labs, who took on development and publishing of the game from that point forward.
 The same year, Hardsuit rolled out the Parity Patch, which increased consistency between the PC and PS4 ports.

 On November 20, 2017, Hardsuit Labs and Perfect World Entertainment Inc, announced that the publisher rights for the game would be reverted to Hardsuit, and announced the migration of US and EU servers using Multiplay, in addition to the migration of Arc accounts into Steam.
 The changes were completed in January 2018.

 On February 8, 2019, Hardsuit Labs announced that they would end support for the game to focus on bigger projects, citing low user engagement as a primary factor for the decision.
-The PC version ceased to operate on March 11, while the PS4 version remains active.
+The PC version ceased to operate on March 11, 2019.
+The PS4 version was delisted in 2024, with the online servers subsequently shutting down on August 31, 2025.

 Reception

-Blacklight: Retribution received positive reviews, generally scoring higher than its predecessor.
-Review aggregation website Metacritic gave the game 75/100.
+Review aggregation website Metacritic gave Blacklight: Retribution 75/100, indicating "generally favorable" reviews, while its predecessor received a 61/100 indicating "mixed or average" reviews.

 IGN gave Blacklight: Retribution an 8.5 out of 10, praising the game for its graphics, gameplay and deep customization.
 GameSpot's review was more harsh, giving the game a 6.5 out of 10 ("Fair").
 Although they praised the shooting mechanics and item balance, they criticized the game for being too generic and hoped that the planned Siege and Netwar modes will help it stand out.